The best reason to own textile motorcycle gear is its versatility.

 Richa Infinity 2 Textile Jacket

-Richa have been making quality motorcycle gear since the 1950’s and continue to push functional, durable and reliable kit.
+Richa has been making quality motorcycle gear since the 1950s and continues to push functional, durable and reliable kit.
 The Infinity is no different in this respect.
-It’s advertised as being made from a “high-performance abrasion resistant fabric” without actually giving a Denier rating.
+It’s advertised as being made from a “high-performance abrasion-resistant fabric” without actually giving a Denier rating.

-The D30 armour included in the shoulder, elbow and back of this jacket is some of the lightest and most flexible armour on the market – definitely comparable to Alpinestars’ Bio-Armour.
+The D30 armour included in this jacket’s shoulder, elbow, and back is some of the lightest and most flexible armour on the market – definitely comparable to Alpinestars’ Bio-Armour.

 This, like many fluorescent jackets, regularly goes on sale at a massive discount.
 The design for the price here is really hard to refuse.